aman7011/shodhan-frontend/README.md

 ## 🌐 API Integration

-This frontend connects to the Shodhan Ayurveda backend API.
+This frontend connects to the Shodhan Ayurved backend API.
 See the [backend repository](https://github.com/aman7011/shodhan-backend) for API documentation.

 ## 🎨 Customization